nick-gauthier/ArchaeoGLOBE/archaeoglobe.md

 ---

 Sample analysis code for the ArchaeoGlobe database.
-Here we fit Generalized Additive Models (GAMs), a flexible form of nonlinear regression model capable of fitting smooth, time-varying trends to the ordered categorical ArchaeoGLOBE response data.
+Here we use Generalized Additive Models (GAMs), a flexible form of nonlinear regression model capable of fitting smooth, time-varying trends to the ordered categorical ArchaeoGLOBE response data.

 We model ordered categorical data using a latent variable following a logistic distribution.
 The model identifies a series of cut points, which correspond the the probabilities of the latent variable falling within each of our categories.

 We fit two sets of trends.
 One trend is fitted to all the data simultaneously, representing the global trend across all archaeological regions.
 Then we fit region-level trends, which represent the deviation of each region from the global trend.
 By penalizing the "wiggliness" of the trend lines, we allow regional trends that don't significantly deviate from the global trend to be penalized to 0, effectively reducing that particular region to the global trend.
 This is a form of partial pooling, allowing the model to share information between groups and in so doing make the results less sensitive to regions with exceptionally low response rates.

-After fitting the model, we can extract the region-specific diviations from the global trend, use a k-means clustering alogirithm to group together regions with similar trends, and map the results.
+After fitting the model, we can extract the region-specific deviations from the global trend, use a k-means clustering alogirithm to group together regions with similar trends, and map the results.
 We repeat this analysis for both self-reported expertise and perceived data quality.

 # Setup